Northeast Deaf and Hard of Hearing Services

 In addition to her direct services, Leah assists NDHHS in an administrative capacity with both the Education Resource Center and the Interpreter/CART Referral Department.

-Pam collaborates with FCESS (Family-Centered Early Supports and Services) agencies and school districts across the state to provide early intervention and school based services to families and their children who are deaf or hard of hearing, ages 0-5.
+Pam is a licensed Teacher of the Deaf and coordinates education services for deaf, hard of hearing and deafblind students statewide.
+She collaborates with FCESS (Family-Centered Early Supports and Services) programs and school districts across the state to provide early intervention and school-based services to families and their children who are deaf, hard of hearing or deafblind.

 Education and Resource Center Assistant Program Coordinator